 Under the current budget model, most tuition and fee revenue is allocated directly to the university, then schools/colleges are provided with an expense budget that draws upon a portion of these funds.
 EPT agreements provide some units with a direct share of tuition revenue.
 Beginning in FY 2019, the redesigned budget model will replace these EPT agreements with a common, university-wide tuition allocation model that directs all tuition and fee revenue to the units.

-As of April 2017, there has been no decision to change the way fundraising dollars are treated.
+There has been no decision to change the way fundraising dollars are treated.

 The unrestricted state general funds will be allocated directly to all schools and colleges based on their relative share of the university's instructional activity, funded research and use of central supports.
 This recognizes the importance of teaching and research to the university's mission.